 The homebirth trial is publicly funded so your homebirth will be free of charge if you have a valid Medicare or Asylum Seeker card.

-The trial will be evaluated by ACT Health staff and stakeholders, including those making use of the services, on an ongoing basis.
-An external and independent evaluation will also occur at the completion of the trial.
+The service will be evaluated by ACT Health staff and stakeholders, including those making use of the services, on an ongoing basis.
+An external and independent evaluation occurred at the completion of the service.

 Do other states across Australia have the option of publicly funded homebirth?